 Honestly ask yourself these 8 simple questions:

-If you answered ‘yes’ to the 1st question and 2 or more of the others, then you likely have a problem with anger.
+If you answered yes to 2 or more questions then you likely have a problem with anger.

 Angry People Are Often Misunderstood

 Having fought hard for the peace, contentment and confidence he found by facing his fears, Evan Katz, The Anger Guy, combines his personal experience as an angry man with his nearly 20 years as a counselor to help other angry people become the quality people they have always wanted to be.
 He has a unique ability to identify and connect with the underlying causes of anger.
 As a seminar speaker, Evan uses his disarming delivery, open-hearted humor and penetrating wisdom to bring enlightenment to the mysteries of why people struggle with anger and rage; at the same time exposing the path to the personal freedom and confidence all of us want.

 As a Licensed Professional Counselor and Master Addiction Counselor, Evan Katz has the proven skill and methods to lead those with anger problems to see things in themselves they haven’t seen before.
 As a speaker, he guides his audience with laughter and heartfelt self-examination, down a pathway to begin the journey toward wholeness and renewed relationships.

 As a Continuing Education Provider, Evan Katz offers CE seminars to mental health and addiction professionals throughout the United States.
 His seminars offer counselors, social workers and substance abuse counselors new tools, skill sets and methodologies for effectively working with angry people; especially men, adolescents and their parents.
 He also offers tailor made seminars, workshops and training for other professionals, including: educators, attorneys, corporate management, nurses and more.
 These entertaining, enlightening and fast-paced seminars equip professionals to deal more effectively with angry clients, co-workers and consumers…and their own anger as well.